-Documentary Activism In The Age of Alternative Facts
+Documentary Activism In The Age Of Alternative Facts

 “Documentaries can demonstrate problems that authorities will then take notice of and do something about,” Berlinger says.
 “Sometimes, they also bring private citizens into the action who want to help and donate money and take charge, which is what happened with Paradise Lost.”

-Paradise Lost: The Child Murders at Robin Hood Hills, 1996 [Photo: courtesy of HBO]

-That film, which Berlinger started shooting in 1993 with his creative partner Bruce Sinofsky, followed the arrest of a trio of teenagers for the murder of three children, and continued throughout the subsequent trial.
+That film, which Berlinger started shooting in 1993 with his creative partner Bruce Sinofsky, followed the arrest of a trio of teenagers for the murder of three children and continued throughout the subsequent trial.
 National hysteria over devil worship at the time played a role in convincing jurors these metalheads–nicknamed The West Memphis 3–committed the murders in a satanic ritual.
-When the film came out and showed how flimsy the case actually was, it created this huge groundswell of support from people who thought they were innocent, and attracted a lot of celebrity supporters like Eddie Vedder, and Johnny Depp, and Natalie Maines.
+When the film came out and showed how flimsy the case actually was, it created a huge groundswell of support from people convinced of their innocence, and attracted celebrity supporters like Eddie Vedder, Johnny Depp, and Natalie Maines.
 A support group called Free the West Memphis 3 sprang up.
-All this pressure and support ended up raising money to reinvestigate the case and all sorts of DNA evidence came forward to help exonerate these guys–along with two more films in the series.
+All this pressure ended up raising money to reinvestigate the case, which is when DNA evidence came forward to help exonerate these guys–along with two more films in the series.

 “We stuck it out over 20 years and finally the state of Arkansas released these guys,” Berlinger says.
 “It was an imperfect ending because they were released under an Alford plea, this rarely used legal maneuver where you basically stand up in front of a judge and explain that the prosecution has enough evidence to convict you and for the purposes of a court procedure you plead guilty to a lesser charge.
 So all that public support helped a guy on death row and two guys serving life without parole accepted a lesser charge and be let out of prison.”